-Key element How the Council achieves this Development in 2023/24 Developing and • The Council has approved two Corporate Objectives;- Throughout 2023/24 the communicating a vision which specifies intended outcomes for citizens and e financially self-sufficient and provide services driven by and built nd the needs of our customers; and, Communications Team worked closely with the Environment Team to promote and raise service users and is used as a basis for planning East nable and deliver commercial and economic growth to ensure that Cambridgeshire continues to be a place where people want to live, invest and visit. awareness of its list of top twenty actions.
-In summary, this involved promoting its hedgehog recovery July Corporate Plan for the period 2023-2027 was approved by Council in 2023.
-It contains three themes which set out the main areas where Council will concentrate work over the period: strategy, achieving ongoing media coverage for its Pride of Place awards, helping the team achieve its bronze accreditation for Sound financial management Investors in the Environment and Cleaner, greener East Cambridgeshire work towards its silver accreditation, raising awareness of Sustainable communities Green Team actions through the Deta in each of these themes the Council set out the priorities for the year. ils of all the above, together with any committee reports referred to in statement, can be found on the Council's website.
-Connect internal newsletter and carrying out an ongoing review of its web-text as part of the new website project. by buthe Control that we biodi Environment & Climate Change Strategy and Action Plan, supported udget resource, sets out the Council's vision, which is that by 2036 Council's operations will reach net zero carbon emissions, and steps will be taken to support our communities and East Cambridgeshire's versity and environmental assets so they can adapt and flourish as climate changes.
+Key element How the Council achieves this Development in 2023/24 Developing and • The Council has approved two Corporate Objectives;- Throughout 2023/24 the communicating a vision which specifies intended outcomes for citizens and ed To be financially self-sufficient and provide services driven by and built around the needs of our customers; and, Communications Team worked closely with the Environment Team to promote and raise service users and is used as a basis for planning To enable and deliver commercial and economic growth to ensure that East Cambridgeshire continues to be a place where people want to live, work, invest and visit. awareness of its list of top twenty actions.
+In summary, this involved promoting its hedgehog recovery • The Corporate Plan for the period 2023-2027 was approved by Council in July 2023.
+It contains three themes which set out the main areas where the Council will concentrate work over the period: strategy, achieving ongoing media coverage for its Pride of Place awards, helping the team achieve its bronze accreditation for Sound financial management Investors in the Environment and Cleaner, greener East Cambridgeshire work towards its silver accreditation, raising awareness of Sustainable communities Green Team actions through the Details of all the above, together Within each of these themes the Council set out the priorities for the year.
+Details of all the above, together with any committee reports referred to in this statement, can be found on the Council's website.
+Connect internal newsletter and carrying out an ongoing review of its web-text as part of the new website project. • The Environment & Climate Change Strategy and Action Plan, supported by budget resource, sets out the Council's vision, which is that by 2036 the Council's operations will reach net zero carbon emissions, and steps that will be taken to support our communities and East Cambridgeshire's biodiversity and environmental assets so they can adapt and flourish as the climate changes.
 The Communications Team also works closely with the Economic Development team helping to raise awareness of the team's projects on request.
-In 2023/24 this included helping to Silve er level Investors in the Environment accreditation. raise awareness of its digital signs Il Enforcement Plan adopted in March 2023 which sets out level of ce to expect for all stakeholders in enforcement service. initiative, supporting the team with its review of Explore East Cambs, help raise awareness of business
+In 2023/24 this included helping to • Silver level Investors in the Environment accreditation. raise awareness of its digital signs • Local Enforcement Plan adopted in March 2023 which sets out level of service to expect for all stakeholders in enforcement service. initiative, supporting the team with its review of Explore East Cambs help raise awareness of business